BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

-Despite there are various practical applications of BBO, \textit{real-world} tasks addressed in academic research remain limited, primarily focusing on problems such as hyperparameter optimization of machine learning algorithms~\cite{HPOB,nas101}, and robotic control~\cite{mujoco}.
-This paper aims to formulate the important and challenging problem of chip placement within a framework that is conducive to BBO, thereby expanding the application scope of BBO.
-The framework we provide is user-friendly and facilitates the integration of various advanced BBO algorithms.
+Although BBO has many practical applications, \textit{real-world} tasks addressed in academic research remain limited, primarily focusing on problems such as hyperparameter optimization of machine learning algorithms~\cite{HPOB,nas101} and robotic control~\cite{mujoco}.
+This paper formulates the important and challenging problem of chip placement within a BBO-friendly framework, thereby expanding the application scope of BBO.
+The framework is user-friendly and facilitates the integration of various advanced BBO algorithms.